Thunder-Blaze/Fastfetch-Config/README.md

 ## 🧠 Supported Stats

-> These Commands are For the Rust Script `fastfetch-scripts`, you can also use the Bash Script, but it is not recommended as it is deprecated and will not receive any updates.
+> These Commands are For the Rust Script `tsukiyomi-fetch`, you can also use the Bash Script, but it is not recommended as it is deprecated and will not receive any updates.

 | Wrapping Commands         |
 |---------------------------|